-New writers often struggle to properly format dialogue.
-The rules are strict and different than prose, but easily mastered.
-Whether you are writing a short story, full novel or anything in between, the way you format dialogue is the same.
+New writers often struggle to format dialogue properly.
+The rules are strict and different than prose but easily mastered.
+Whether you are writing a short story, full novel, or anything in between, the way you format dialogue is the same.

-The examples below demonstrate how to properly format dialogue in various situations.
+The examples below demonstrate how to format dialogue in various situations properly.

-However, writing dialogue in the proper format and composing effective dialogue are two different things.
+However, writing dialogue properly and composing effective dialogue are two different things.
 Be sure to check out my tips and examples on how to write engaging dialogue.

 1. Enclose the spoken words with double quotation marks.